Badminton league Denmark

 Clubs such as Denmark’s oldest badminton club Skovshoved Badminton (SIF), Københavns Badminton Klub (KBK – 2022/2023 in 1. division), Kastrup Magleby Badminton (KMB), and Gentofte Badminton Klub (17 times Danish Champion, 7 times European Club Champion) have dominated the badminton league since the first championship took place in 1949/1950.

-As might be expected, top Danish players such as Viktor Axelsen, Anders Antonsen, Rasmus Gemke, Mia Blichfeldt, Line Christophersen, and others regularly compete in team event matches.
+As might be expected, top Danish players such as Rasmus Gemke, Mia Blichfeldt, Line Christophersen, and others regularly compete in team event matches.
 As do many younger, up-and-coming badminton players from Denmark.

 Most clubs have at least one foreign player on the top team.
-But several teams are known for primarily contracting foreign players.
+However, several teams are known for primarily contracting foreign players.

-Foreign players such as Brian Yang, Carolina Marin, Loh Kean Yew, Iris Wang, the Stoeva sisters, Marc Caljouw, Kalle Koljonen, and Ruben Jill have appeared in team matches in Denmark in recent years.
-Some of these players actually live in Denmark and partake in club training.
+Foreign players such as Brian Yang, Carolina Marin, Loh Kean Yew, Iris Wang (USA), the Stoeva sisters, Marc Caljouw, Kalle Koljonen, and Ruben Jill have appeared in team matches in Denmark in recent years.
+Some of these players live in Denmark and partake in club training.
 Others fly in to participate in team matches and do not get involved with the local club environment.

 Two clubs, in particular, are known for a player roster dominated by foreign players.
 These clubs are TSS (Team Slagelse-Skælskør) and Vendsyssel Badminton.